-Since 2009, GNWS has run an annual Global Shelter Data Count to better demonstrate the lifesaving work and vital roles of women's shelters worldwide.
+Since 2009, GNWS has run a regular Global Shelter Data Count to better demonstrate the lifesaving work and vital roles of women's shelters worldwide.
 This Global Count is a snapshot of one day in the lives of women seeking refuge at women’s shelters around the world.

 “Thank you for saving my life.”
 GNWS's 6th annual Global Shelter Data Count Report highlights the critical work of women's shelters and shelter networks in helping women and children fleeing violence.
 It also reflects the voices, courage and resilience of 53,230 women and 34,794 children who sought refuge and were helped by participating shelters in 46 countries on one day in 2014-2015.
 It reveals unique challenges faced by abused migrant and refugee women and innovative approaches that are working in women's shelters or in their ongoing work to end violence against women.

 In 2012, Women's shelters and shelter networks from 44 countries participated in GNWS's 4th Global Count.
 On International Women's Day 2013, GNWS released the survey findings in the 2012 Global Data Count report!
 We invite women's shelters and refuges from every country in the world to participate in 2013 in the 5th annual Global Women's Shelter Count.
 Learn more about participating in our one day survey.

 Released on International Women's Day, March 8, 2013, GNWS's fourth annual Global Data Count Report highlights the critical work of participating women's shelters and shelter networks in 44 countries and reflects the courage and resilience of 106,108 women and children who sought refuge in the participating shelters.
 Of the 67,484 women helped 1,133 were known to be pregnant.